thefinnlab/psyanim-docs/overview/database_schema.md

 ## 1. Overview of Psyanim Database Schema

-`Psyanim 2` is designed primarily for online `psychology` and `cognitive science` experiemnts, so an important part of each experiment is data gathering and recording.
+`Psyanim 2` is designed primarily for online `psychology` and `cognitive science` experiments, so an important part of each experiment is data gathering and recording.

 As `PsyanimApp` is responsible solely for simulating and rendering the 2D scenes we create, all of the data gathering and recording responsibilities are handled by the `PsyanimJsPsychPlugin`.